winningproduct/learn-portal/content/1-explore/07-megatrend-analysis.md

 ---
-templateKey: "model-post"
-indexingField: 3-Explore
+published: false
 title: "Megatrend Analysis"
-metaTitle: ""
-metaDescription: ""
-subtitle:  Megatrend analysis helps answer the question "What is happening?"
-date: 2019-07-25T15:04:10.000Z
-featuredpost: true
-featuredimage: "/img/Persona.png"
+metaTitle: "Megatrend Analysis | WP"
-description: Megatrends are long-term changes that impact us all globally on a permanent basis.
-A megatrend is not a short-term fad, rather it is a trend with longevity, one which represents a fundamental shift in behaviour that is defining consumer markets.
-Some of the megatrend drivers are Technology shifts, Shifts in economic power, Environmental shifts, Population change, Value changes etc...
+metaDescription: "Megatrends are long-term changes that impact us all globally on a permanent basis.
+Megatrend is not a short-term phenomenon.
+It represents behavioral change over the cause of time in consumer markets.
+Some of the megatrend drivers are Technology shifts, Shifts in economic power, Environmental shifts, Population change, Value changes etc..."

 metaTags:
   - Explore